funkyLover/mock-server/docs/en/proxy.md

 // proj/mock/proxy.js
 module.exports = {
+  // the request from api.target.com will be forwarded to the online server 'api.target.com': true,

-  // Here you can specify ip or specify the domain name, you need to bring the protocol type 'api.target.com': 'https://xxx.xx.x.xxx'
+  // also you can specify ip or specify the domain name, you need to bring the protocol type 'api.target.com': 'https://xxx.xx.x.xxx'
 }
 ```